 (This is more or less the prompt on which I’m supposed to write an essay for theology class.
 Figuring I could kill two birds with one stone, I thought I’d share my answer to this question right here.)

-The Old Testament is an extremely interesting text for Christians.
+The Old Testament ought to be the subject of careful study and meditation for Christians.
 It chronicles the acts of God towards the nation of Israel.
 It records an extremely detailed (sometimes monotonous) history of the Jewish people.
 It is unique in the fact that the historical accounts are recorded with meticulous accuracy.
 At first glance, much of the Old Testament seems irrelevant to modern Christians.
 We shouldn’t be so quick to dismiss its value and usefulness.

 It’s true that the New Testament is the most important proclamation of the Gospel that God has given us.
 It clarifies the promises that God made in the Old Testament.
 It reveals to us the identity and actions of the Messiah.
 However, without the Old Testament, the New Testament would hardly have a foundation to build upon.
 So much of the New Testament is a fulfillment of the Old – it completes the entire narrative of God’s love towards all people.